Yomguithereal/colifrapy/README.md

 log = Logger()

-# If you haven't configured it before in your code and you use it outside colifrapy's layout
+# If you haven't configured it before in your code and you use it outside colifrapy
 # Pass kwargs to it corresponding to the logger options in settings.yml
 log.config(**kwargs)